mindset-dojo/mindset-dojo.github.io/_forms/organizer.md

 ### Relax Completely

 Before you organize, pause and soften.
+Take [One-Breath](../one-breath).
 Mind and body release tension together — increasing agency to sense what truly matters.
 From this relaxed clarity, you see not just *what* needs order, but *why*.
 Tension distorts priority; relaxation restores perspective.

 ### Center with Intention

 Sense the emotional and energetic field as it is — then go from there.
-Take [One-Breath](../one-breath) and consider [Two-Sides](../two-sides).
+Consider [Two-Sides](../two-sides).
 Ask: *What wants to be held right now?
 What can be released?* Centering prevents the Organizer from over-scripting reality.
 Intention becomes the spine; everything else arranges naturally around it.

 ### Meet Fear with Presence